Frequently Asked Questions

-There are two drop boxes just inside the library entrance doors.
-ALL ITEMS FOR RETURN should be deposited in these drop boxes through the letter-box style opening on the top.
+There are two drop boxes for returned items.
+One is just outside the library entrance doors; the other is next to the self-issue kiosk.
+All items for return should be deposited in these drop boxes through the letter-box style opening on the top.
 You can return dvds, cds, etc. as well as books to the drop boxes.
-The boxes are emptied at least twice a day; the returned items are removed from your library account, resensitized and reshelved.
+The boxes are emptied at least once a day; the returned items are removed from your library account, resensitized and reshelved.

 A few items are too large to fit through the opening of the drop boxes, in which case make sure you hand them in to a member of staff to ensure they are removed from your record.
 Please try your best to get them to a member of library staff but if this is not possible, leave them on the library enquiry desk with a clear note attached stating ‘Please Return’ and include your name and email.

 Do not leave items for return on trolleys or tables in the library.